 Westgrove Clinic is partnered with Medeohealth.com, this is a secure electronic messaging system we use to send information to our patients safely over the internet.
 If you receive an email, you can click on the link and create an account to access your messages.
 Click here for a step-by-step guide on how to set up your account on Medeo.
 Medeo is the same system that facilitates our online booking.

 Though we have returned to in-person patient care, it won't be business as usual, so we wanted to outline changes that you will experience during your visit:

 Arrive at your appointment time, not before or after.

 This allows us to limit the amount of people in our waiting room, and provide time to properly clean treatments rooms between appointments.

-Everyone entering the clinic must wear a mask.
+Everyone entering the clinic must wear a medical-grade mask.

 Do not bring anyone with you into the clinic for your appointment.
 If you have a family member or friend drive you to the appointment they will need to remain in their vehicle during the appointment.
 Exceptions include:

 Those with mobility or memory issues, needing assistance (limited to one caregiver).